frunox/jtsy-Portfolio/README.md

 #### About Page

 This page is about the user.
 It can be customized as needed to individualize the presentation.
-The resume and portfolio links are dynamically provided from the account settings.
+The user's name and resume link are dynamically provided from the account settings.

 <img src="client/src/assets/jtsy-about.png" alt="About Page">